 Governor Perry Vetoes Texting While Driving Bill

-Houston car accident lawyers know how dangerous texting while driving is; but apparently Texas legislators do not agree.
+A good Houston car accident lawyer knows how dangerous texting while driving is; but apparently Texas legislators do not agree.
 On Friday, June 17th, Texas state Governor Perry vetoed legislation that would implement a ban on texting on a mobile phone while operating a motor vehicle.

 Last month, lawmakers approved a bill that would ban texting while driving, making it illegal.
 But Perry reversed this bill with a veto, calling it an “overreach” and a “government effort to micromanage the behavior of adults.”
 Tom Craddick, the former House Speaker has been an advocate of the texting while driving ban, referring to it as a public safety measure.
 30 states nationwide have texting while driving bans in place.
 San Antonio and El Paso already have texting while driving bans in place, and are leading the way for other Texas cities to follow suit.